MicrosoftDocs/windows-dev-docs/hub/apps/design/signature-experiences/iconography.md

 ![A properly sized printer icon.](images/iconography_IconSizing.svg)

-Segoe Fluent Icons font metrics were developed to match how designers and developers are accustomed to working with SVG and bitmap icons.
+Font metrics for Segoe Fluent Icons match how designers and developers are accustomed to working with SVG and bitmap icons.

 Each font glyph is designed so that the footprint of the icon area is a square em.
 An icon with a 16-epx font size is the equivalent of a 16x16-epx icon, to make sizing and positioning more predictable.